 - Jarred marinara sauce with its own seasonings allow for a bit more convenience and aid in cutting down on the ingredients list.

-- Leftover sauce: Homemade meat sauce could be used instead!
+- Leftover sauce: Homemade meat sauce or homemade marinara sauce could be used instead!

 - Swap the mozzarella for a sharp cheddar or use a bit of both.

 - Omit red pepper flakes to reduce heat.